War3Evo/War3Source-EVO/README.md

 # CSGO doesn't like the following:
 * [SM] Exception reported: Using two team colors in one message is not allowed

--- You can obtain custom races by me by joining my Patreon: https://www.patreon.com/war3evo